 The government will pay 100% of the costs of the Apprenticeship training in most cases.

-Employers can also receive an additional payment of £1,000 if the apprentice starts the apprenticeship aged:
+Employers can currently receive a grant of £1,000 if the apprentice is aged:

 - 16 to 18